codepath/android_guides/Configuring-ProGuard.md

 ### Troubleshooting

 If you wish to confirm whether ProGuard is preserving certain annotations or classes, you can review the `.apk` package that gets created to check.
-The first step is to unpackage the `classes.dex` contained inside the `.apk` file, which is normally located in the `app/build/outputs/apk` dir.

-You should then download the [dex2jar](http://sourceforge.net/projects/dex2jar/files/) program and use it to decompile the Dalvik code (`.dex` file) to a `.jar` file.
+The first step is to download the [dex2jar](http://sourceforge.net/projects/dex2jar/files/) program and use it to decompile the Dalvik code (`.dex` file) to a `.jar` file.
 Converting it to a `.jar` file allows other reverse engineering tools to inspect the code:

 ```bash
 wget http://sourceforge.net/projects/dex2jar/files/dex2jar-2.0.zip/download -O dex2jar-2.0.zip